Hydrogeny

 THE FOUNDER AND THE ORGAN

-The Founder tracked everything.
-That was its nature.
+The Founder observed everything.

-It did not track what came next.
+It did not perceive what was forming.

 THE RUMORS IN THE WATER